Ozaiy/simplePDFReader/README.md

 ## Acknowledgments

 I began this project to keep pdf files local and private.
 So no other proprietary app could read or collect meta data from my pdf files.
+It is not intended to compete or be the best pdf reader.
+Its purpose is to respect the users privacy.